Revised: May 16, 2023

 - To ensure the integrity of the SAT, for security reasons, or for other reasons in our sole discretion, College Board reserves the right to bar any individual or group of individuals from registering for and/or taking any College Board assessment.

-- If College Board becomes aware that you or someone else may be in imminent danger, including a determination based on the content of your essay, we reserve the right to contact the appropriate individuals or agencies, including your parents, guardians, high school, or law enforcement agencies.
-We may also provide the relevant essay or other content, along with any personal information, to those contacted.
-(Essays may be required in certain SAT School Day administrations.)
+- If College Board becomes aware that you or someone else may be in imminent danger, we reserve the right to contact the appropriate individuals or agencies, including your parents, guardians, high school, or law enforcement agencies.
+We may also provide the relevant content, along with any personal information, to those contacted.

 - College Board or its designee may use methods to capture images, video, or audio at any or all test sites to help ensure test security.
 The resulting images or recordings, which may permit College Board to identify specific individuals, may be collected, stored, reviewed, and used for the purposes of (i) identifying, collecting evidence of, and/or investigating possible SAT test security incidents; and (ii) enhancing SAT test security.
 These images and/or recordings are maintained following the test administration for as long as reasonably necessary for the purposes specified.
 Thereafter, the images and recordings are securely destroyed.
 College Board will not use or disclose such information except as described earlier in this section, as requested by law enforcement, and/or as reasonably necessary to protect the rights and property of College Board or third parties.

-- College Board occasionally pretests new questions to determine if they should be included in a future SAT.
-These questions may appear in any of the test sections, and testing time will be appropriately extended so you have time to answer them.
+- College Board occasionally pretests new questions on the paper and pencil SAT to determine if they should be included in a future SAT.
+These questions may appear in any of the test sections, and testing time may be appropriately extended so you have time to answer them on the paper and pencil SAT only.
 They will not be included in computing your scores.
-Scored test items (questions) and entire test forms may be used in more than 1 test administration.
+Scored test items (questions) and entire paper test forms may be used in more than 1 test administration.
+Pretesting slots are built into the design of the digital SAT, and testing time for the digital SAT takes these questions into account.

 - After the SAT, we may send you an email invitation requesting you to participate in a test experience survey or to answer sample test questions.
 If you provide us with an email address, you may receive an invitation via email.
 Participation is optional and will not affect your scores.

-- College Board takes steps to ensure that registration records are properly handled and processed, and that answer sheets are properly handled and scored.
-In the unlikely event of a problem with shipping or processing registration materials, answer sheets, or score reports, or with scoring the test, or score reporting, College Board will correct the error, if possible, and may schedule a makeup test for impacted test takers or will provide a refund of the test fee.
+- College Board takes steps to ensure that registration records are properly handled and processed, and that answers are properly handled and tests are properly scored.
+In the unlikely event of a problem with shipping or processing materials, answers, score reports, scoring the test, or score reporting, College Board will correct the error, if possible, and may schedule a makeup test for impacted test takers or will provide a refund of the test fee.
 These are your sole remedies in relation to such issues.
-College Board has sole discretion in determining whether to score lost answer sheets that are eventually recovered.
+College Board will communicate what your options are if one of these scenarios applies to you.
+College Board has sole discretion in determining whether to score lost answer sheets or corrupted and irrecoverable answers that are eventually recovered.

 - Additional information for students testing in California or New York is located at sat.org/verify-scores.